 Nothing says "We don't value small businesses" like penalizing them for not processing enough transactions.
 Unfortunately, most small merchants soon realize that their low monthly fee is actually quite high.

-Processors place "monthly minimums" on the total fees generated from Visa/Mastercard transactions, meaning that if you don't process enough payments, you are paying for them anyways.
+Processors place "monthly minimums" on the total fees generated from Visa/Mastercard transactions, meaning that if you don't process enough payments, you are paying for them anyway.
 To add insult to injury, some processors even call these "low achiever fees".

-#5 Contract Cancelation Fees
+#5 Contract Cancellation Fees

-Most processors have cancelation fees or early termination fees.
+Most processors have cancellation fees or early termination fees.
 Instead of providing a good service at a good rate to keep your business, they implement long-term contracts to try and deter merchants from switching to a more affordable provider.